Ruprekha Banerjee

-Ruprekha Banerjee (রূপরেখা ব্যানার্জী) (born 1984 in Kolkata) is an Indian musician.
-She was one of the three finalists of Fame Gurukul, one of the most watched television shows in India, along with Rex D'Souza and Qazi Touqeer.
+Ruprekha Banerjee (রূপরেখা ব্যানার্জী) (born 28 July 1984 in Kolkata) is an Indian musician.
+She was one of the three finalists of Fame Gurukul, a popular television show in India, along with Rex D'Souza and Qazi Touqeer.
 On 20 October 2005, she won the top prize along with Touqeer.

-Her debut album, Yeh Pal, with Qazi Touqeer, went Double Platinum in India and sold over 5 million copies worldwide.
-She participated in a new reality show aired by Star Plus named Jo Jeeta Wohi Superstar and Royal Bengal Super Star by Star Jalsa.
+Her debut album, Yeh Pal, with Qazi Touqeer, achieved Double Platinum in India and sold over 5 million copies worldwide.
+She also participated in a new reality show aired by Star Plus named Jo Jeeta Wohi Superstar and Royal Bengal Super Star by Star Jalsa.

 Early life

 Ruprekha Banerjee was born on 28 July 1984 in Bongaon, North 24 Parganas district, West Bengal, India, to Bengali parents, Pradip Kr.
 Banerjee and Kabita Banerjee.
 She spent the first three months of her life in her birthplace in West Bengal, and then moved to Agarpara, Kolkata, where she lived with her businessman father.
-She spent her first eighteen years there and completed her schooling up to the tenth standard, in Ramakrishna Mission, Barrackpore, the 12th Standard from Ariyadaha Sarbamangala Vidyapith, then Vidyasagar College and finally at the University of Calcutta with honours in zoology.
+She spent her first eighteen years there and completed her schooling up to the tenth standard at Ramakrishna Mission, Barrackpore.
+She completed her 12th standard at Ariyadaha Sarbamangala Vidyapith, then attended Vidyasagar College, and finally graduated from the University of Calcutta with honours in zoology.